faizal2007/haruka-tunnel/README.md

 1. Loads all configurations from `port_forwarding.db`
 2. Tests SSH connection using `.env` credentials
+3. **Pre-checks all configured ports on SSH server:**
+   - If port is already bound (zombie), attempts cleanup
+   - If port is available, continues normally
+   - Reports status for each port
-3. Connects to SSH server once
+4. Connects to SSH server once
-4. Requests port bindings for all configured ports
+5. Requests port bindings for all configured ports
-5. Keeps connection alive and listens for incoming connections
+6. Keeps connection alive and listens for incoming connections
-6. Forwards incoming connections to local services
+7. Forwards incoming connections to local services

 **Configuration Support:**